itsektionen/styrdokument/pm/eng/pm_for_grafisk_profil.md

 ### 2.1 Colorization

-The legs of the microchip shall be of the color laser violet (#CC99FF, see §1.2 in the chapter’s statutes) and the centre shall have a darker tone of the same color (#443355).
+The legs of the microchip shall be of the color laser violet (#CC99FF, see §1.2 in the chapter's statutes) and the centre shall have a darker tone of the same color (#443355).
 The lightning bolt shall be white (#FFFFFF)

 In the case that the official emblem cannot be displayed without difficulties there is two monochrome variants of the emblem to use, one white and one black.